Paris Hilton Shows Off Underboob At Fashion Week

 Paris the mogul

 Paris’ 21st fragrance, GOLD RUSH MAN made its debut to her variety of perfumes.
 The entrepreneur’s new fragrance is the partner to her other fragrance GOLD RUSH.
-GOLD RUSH is the feminine counterpart that is according to her more mature and grown up compared to her other fragrances.
+GOLD RUSH is the feminine counterpart that is according to her more mature and grown-up compared to her other fragrances.
 She said that she had evolved as a woman and this would represent that.
 Her new fragrance has her starring in a gold dress alongside a man, which is fitting for it.
-She has an ongoing partnership with Parlux,it is a manufacturer and global distributer of fragrances.
+She has an ongoing partnership with Parlux, it is a manufacturer and global distributor of fragrances.

-Her empire is estimated to be over 2 billion dollars and continues to grow especially with her other accessories on hand such as handbags, watches and more.
+Her empire is estimated to be over two billion dollars and continues to grow especially with her other accessories on hand such as handbags, watches, and more.

-She continues to prove that she more than a confused blondeand that she is only going to grow now despite having a net worth of over $100 million The mogul has entered the market for men colognes.
+She continues to prove that she more than a confused blonde and that she is only going to grow now despite having a net worth of over $100 million The mogul has entered the market for men colognes.
 The cologne itself was said to be a major milestone for Hilton, as she wanted men to enjoy the essence of GOLD RUSH’s captivating scent.
-Harry Fremont, a master perfumer at Firmenich created the fragrance itselfand it retails at about $55.
+Harry Fremont, a master perfumer at Firmenich created the fragrance itself and it retails at about $55.

 Her DJ career is continuing to grow despite the hate from some DJs as well as trolls on the Internet.
-She will soon be featured in a documentary set to come out in July to prove that she does in deed make her own music and that she isn’t just playing around with knobs and dancing around.
+She will soon be featured in a documentary set to come out in July to prove that she does indeed make her own music and that she isn’t just playing around with knobs and dancing around.
 She is going to prove that she does produce her own music and that she does remix live this will hopefully put her haters to rest.

 The documentary What We Started will show 30 years of EDM history and will focus on Carl Cox who is retiring and Martin Garrix.
 The documentary was co-written and produced and directed by Bert Marcus who is responsible for one of the most watched documentaries on Netflix, How to make money selling drugs and champs.